jdg-codeman/Pet-Tracker-Services/README.md

 # Assumptions

 We are using a very high and scalable database to store this information, the data will be created, stored and available at any time.
-We are assuming that they asked us to deploy this application in kubernetes for now.
+We are assuming that we are asked to deploy this application in kubernetes server so all modules will be deployed in docker containers.

 For development purposes we will be using docker-compose.